ehrpg/qstar/docs/crisis.md

 The character with the highest result acts first.
 Once every character has acted, a new **turn** begins.

-If two or more characters have rolled the same result, the character with the higher [Intelligence](/character#intelligence) acts first.
-If they have the same [Intelligence](/character#intelligence) score, the character with the higher [Speed](/character#speed) acts first.
-If there is still a tie, roll again.
+If two or more characters have rolled the same result the character with the higher [Intelligence](/character#intelligence) acts first.
+If they have the same [Intelligence](/character#intelligence) score the character with the higher [Speed](/character#speed) acts first.
+If there is still a tie roll again.

 !!! summary "[Turn Order](#turn-order)"
     <div class="formula formula-top formula-bottom">